Table of Contents

-MySQL Server now incorporates a transactional data dictionary that stores information about database objects.
+MySQL Server incorporates a transactional data dictionary that stores information about database objects.
 In previous MySQL releases, dictionary data was stored in metadata files, nontransactional tables, and storage engine-specific data dictionaries.

 Benefits of the MySQL data dictionary include:

 Simplicity of a centralized data dictionary schema that uniformly stores dictionary data.
 See Section 14.1, “Data Dictionary Schema”.

 Removal of file-based metadata storage.
 See Section 14.2, “Removal of File-based Metadata Storage”.

 Transactional, crash-safe storage of dictionary data.
 See Section 14.3, “Transactional Storage of Dictionary Data”.